• Recipes

 Instructions

-1. In a blender, combine oil, lime juice, orange juice, basil, garlic, cumin, salt and pepper.
-Blend until very smooth.
+1. In a blender, combine the oil, lime juice, orange juice, basil, garlic, cumin or coriander, and salt.
+Blend until smooth.

 Notes